Short Track GSA Lessons

 Begin Short Track Here

-Week 1: Review the three intro videos
+Week 1: For Instructor Review the three intro videos

 ( 13 minutes) These are quick, less than three minute videos.
 Please pause to contemplate the message.
 The inefficacy of the message is teaching from a deeper place in your body.